breakcraft/Cosmic/README.md

 ﻿# Cosmic
 Cosmic is a server emulator for Global MapleStory (GMS) version 83.

+### Quick build
+If you have Java 21 installed, building the project is as simple as running `./build.sh`.
+The script downloads Maven if needed and produces `target/Cosmic.jar`.

 ## Introduction

 Cosmic launched on March 2021.
 It is based on code from a long line of server emulators spanning over a decade - starting with OdinMS (2008) and ending with HeavenMS (2019).